delucca-articles/readme/README.md

 Every repository is directly related to only one article.
 Also, on their `README.md` files would be a link to the original article.
 Feel free to fork those repositories or copy those codes.
 If you have any questions about them you can send a message directly to me on [Twitter](https://twitter.com/_odelucca) or through [e-mail](mailto:delucca@pm.me)

 There is some code that I've removed recently.
-If you're searching for something that isn't here anymore please send me an e-mail to delucca@pm.me
+If you're searching for something that isn't here anymore please send me an e-mail to delucca@pm.me.